DrewRoss5/Courier/README.md

   - This only affects the client and has no effect on the peer's message history
 - Disconnect:
   - Terminates the connection with the peer
+- Peerid:
+    - Returns the peer's user ID.
+Because Courier is P2P with no centralized infrastructure, these IDs are the only way to verify a peer's identity, so it's important to ensure your peer has the ID you expect them to have.